simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 * **Certified Information Systems Security Professional (CISSP)**: As cybersecurity becomes a top priority, this certification proves proficiency in designing, implementing, and managing security programs.

 Obtaining these certifications not only shows your expertise but also increases your chances of being considered for job roles that require specific skills and knowledge.
 Employers often prioritize candidates with relevant certifications, as they provide assurance of their capabilities and dedication to professional development.

+{{< figure src="in-demand-it-certifications-2026-ccnp-cissp-azure-career-salary-comparison.webp" alt="Comparison chart of in-demand IT certifications for 2026 including CCNP, CISSP, and Azure Administrator with their associated career roles and salary impact" >}}

 ### How Certification Updates Influence Hiring Decisions